All Episodes

 1948, glaciers melting like crazy, atmospheric circulation changes, species shifting, sea level rise, and so on from all over the world.

-But he concludes, if we find the Antarctic similar in the Antarctic, similar evidence of the present climatic fluctuation, as has been found in other parts of the world, we shall be justified in concluding that the present fluctuation is a worldwide phenomenon, probably the result of variations in solar activity, which, slow as they may be to take effect, are actually resulting in an improvement in the climate of our world.
+But he concludes: if we find the Antarctic similar in the Antarctic, similar evidence of the present climatic fluctuation, as has been found in other parts of the world, we shall be justified in concluding that the present fluctuation is a worldwide phenomenon, probably the result of variations in solar activity, which, slow as they may be to take effect, are actually resulting in an improvement in the climate of our world.

-Point is 1948, a bunch of pointy head scientists out saying the same thing the fearmongers are saying today, except these guys concluded it wasn't man-made.
+Point is 1948, a bunch of pointy head scientists out saying the same thing the fear mongers are saying today, except these guys concluded it wasn't man-made.

 They had no political agenda here, but they thought it was getting hotter.

-Like I'll bet you did too, Dawn, and you were glubius.
+Like, I'll bet you did too, Dawn.

-You just in there being insolent.
+You're just in there being insolent.

 Back here in just a second.